Elephant Poaching in Thailand and Worldwide

 The Role of Elephant Hills in Khao Sok

-You can learn more about elephants in Thailand and find out about the range of your packages we offer on our unique elephant experience page.
+You can learn more about elephants in Thailand and find out about the range of the vacation packages we offer on our unique elephant nature park experience page.

 We hope to see you in Khao Sok National Park soon!